red-equinox/red-equinox/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on ...
+This page
+- 🌱 I’m currently learning ...
+How this works
+- 👯 I’m looking to collaborate on ...
+Anything
+- 🤔 I’m looking for help with ...
+Everything
+- 💬 Ask me about ...
+Whatever
+- 📫 How to reach me: ... mmmmm....
+- 😄 Pronouns: ...
+Get bent with that shit
+- ⚡ Fun fact: ...
+It's all nonsense by the way
 <!--
 **red-equinox/red-equinox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.